Purchasing Policies & Procedures

 Vendor shall permit audit and fiscal and programmatic monitoring of the work performed under any contract issued.
 The college shall have access to and the right to examine and/or audit any records, books, documents and papers of vendor and any subcontractor involving transactions related to this contract during its term and for a period of three (3) years after final payment under this contract.

 Vendor hereby declares and affirms that neither it or any of its representatives has employed or retained any person, partnership, corporation, or other entity, other than a bona fide employee or agent working for vendor, to solicit or secure a contract, and that it has not paid or agreed to pay any person, partnership, corporation, or other entity, other than a bona fide employee or agent, any fee or any other consideration contingent on the making of this contract.

-The college director of business and auxiliary services or a designee may at any time, by written order, make changes within the general scope of the contract in the work and service to be performed.
+The college director of Procurement Services or a designee may at any time, by written order, make changes within the general scope of the contract in the work and service to be performed.
 If any such changes cause an increase or decrease in vendor's cost of, or the time required for, performance of this contract, an equitable adjustment shall be made, and the contract shall be modified in writing accordingly.

 19. IDENTIFICATION AND INSURANCE:

 Vendor will be required to have proper identification, showing vendor name and technician name, at all times while on campus.
 Vendor shall maintain such insurance as will indemnify and hold harmless the college from Workmen's Compensation and Public Liability claims for property damage and personal injury, including death, which may arise from vendor's operations under this contract, or by anyone directly or indirectly employed by vendor.